Academy Awards: How The Incredible ‘Moonlight’ Best Picture Screw Up Happened

 — Access Hollywood (@accesshollywood) February 27, 2017

-But it soon emerged that DiCaprio was in the clear, as he gave Stone the envelope after they left the stage at the Dolby Theater.
+But it soon emerged that DiCaprio was in the clear as he gave Stone the envelope after they left the stage at the Dolby Theater.
 Stone clearly has the envelope under her arm in the clip below, and she confirmed to the press she had it the entire time.

 Leonardo DiCaprio handed the card with Emma Stone's name on it to her as they came offstage—and she says she never let go of it: pic.twitter.com/MJuN4YeO13